2017 G20 Hamburg summit: Protests and riots

 In the weeks prior to the summit, sporadic car fires in remote places, such as the neighborhood of Blankenese, occurred regularly in the city.
 On the night of 18 June 2017, unidentified individuals in Berlin, Hamburg, Cologne, Dortmund, Leipzig, and Bad Bevensen caused a total of 13 arson attacks on tracks of the German railways.
 A security expert was quoted by the German press agency DPA as saying that a connection to left-wing extremism related to the upcoming G20 Summit was "conceivable".
 According to a German interior ministry spokesman, cable fires had been caused by "unconventional explosive and incendiary devices".
-In spite of high temperatures (30C, 86F) on 18 June, police discounted the possibility that the fires had been caused by hot weather.
+In spite of high temperatures (30 °C, 86 °F) on 18 June, police discounted the possibility that the fires had been caused by hot weather.

 On 19 June, a group called "Shutdown G20 – Hamburg vom Netz nehmen!" claimed responsibility for the attacks in an internet post.

 On 2 July, Greenpeace activists forced a bulk freighter loaded with charcoal from Murmansk arriving in the city to stop.
 The police intervened and the vessel was allowed to pass through.

 During the G20 week a large variety of over 25 registered protest actions and marches were planned to take place in the city of Hamburg.
 They included an alternative Global Solidarity Summit from 5 to 6 July and a peaceful dance-protest-march Lieber tanz ich als g20 with between 11,000 and 20,000 people attending on 5 July.

 Around one thousand performance artists called 1000 Gestalten covered themselves in grey pigment and slowly walked through the streets like zombies.
 This performance was done to draw awareness of political apathy.
 After walking, they all removed their grey clothes.
 Underneath were colourful clothes that symbolized becoming engaged and awake.